axieinfinity/ronin-documentation/docs/developers/smart-contract/using-truffle.md

 ---
 # Deploy using Truffle

+For deploying on testnet, use the [Saigon RPC](../../basics/platform/configs/testnet.md) in the config files.

-Deployment of smart contracts is only available on testnet.
-For mainnet, please refer to the [Builders Program](https://axie.substack.com/p/axie-infinity-builders-program) for more information.
+For mainnet, refer to the [Builders Program](https://axie.substack.com/p/axie-infinity-builders-program) for more information.

 ### Install truffle